natgluons/RAG-Chatbot/README.md

-# OpenAI Chatbot with RAG (Retrieval-Augmented Generation): Retrieve Information from CVOpenAI Chatbot with RAG (Retrieval-Augmented Generation): Retrieve Information from CV
+# OpenAI Chatbot with RAG (Retrieval-Augmented Generation): Retrieve Information from CV

 ## Overview
 This project is an OpenAI-powered chatbot that uses Retrieval-Augmented Generation (RAG) to enhance responses with relevant information from provided documents.
 The chatbot is deployed using Docker and Kubernetes, and it's designed to be accessed via a web interface.